bgordon1154/TwitchChatBot/README.md

 # Requires Node.js to be installed

-# Requires the following modules to be installed:
+Install tmi.js after installing Node.js by running the following in Console/Terminal: npm i tmi.js --save

-- tmi.js
+Fill in the information in the code where needed in 'settings.js' and 'bot.js'.

-Fill in the information in the code where needed.
+## Run 'bot.js' to start the bot.